 Good pastoral care is of prime importance.
 In order for each child to fulfil their potential both academically and socially, the environment in which they operate has to be conducive to this.
-Students must feel happy and engaged at school, but must be equally disciplined and well-mannered.
-If a child is to thrive at school, they must be completely at ease with their surroundings.

 We were very proud that the inspectors who visited us recently noted "the strong sense of family, which permeates the whole school community."
-(ISI Inspection Report, January 2017)
+(ISI Inspection Report, January 2017) We hold the whole community accountable for looking after each other.
+The way that we talk to each other, treat each other and understand each other’s needs, is fundamental to the warm atmosphere at the School.

 "The pupils' high standards of behaviour are underpinned by consistent behaviour management and the respectful relationships established between staff and pupils."
 ISI Inspection Report, January 2017